aljungberg/Revetment/README.md

-### Take backups with Attic

-Dockerised version of Attic operating against any SCP/SSH host through sshfs.

-Benefits:
+## Revetment

+Extra secure, encrypted, deduplicated, compressed backups against any SFTP (SSH) host.

+Revetment is a Dockerised version of the [Attic](https://attic-backup.org/) backup tool.

-- Only 1 dependency: Docker.
+- Single dependency: Docker.
-- Secure: read-only mount of what is being backed up.
+- Flexible: compatible with any SFTP backup server (rsync.net, the server in your closet).
+- Secure: backup process has root-like read access to all files, yet no write access.
-- Secure: any security flaws in sshfs or Attic are mitigated through sandboxing.
+- Sandboxed: an extra layer of protection to mitigate potential security flaws in sshfs or Attic.
+- Always on encryption: no unencrypted data ever leaves the machine.
+- Attic's regular benefits: variable block size deduplication, 256 bit AES encryption with keyfiles, compression, very fast and space efficient when little data has changed.

-The main advantage of using this tool is that it has only a single dependency: Docker.
-This is very helpful when installing on various old running machines on LTS releases that might not have Python 3 and all the other things Attic requires.
+The main advantage of using Revetment is that it only depends on Docker (and Bash).
+When you need to back up old LTS servers, it might not be easy or advisable to install Python 3 and the other Attic dependencies.
+With Revetment, just add Docker.

 The other benefit is security.
-If the backup software is compromised the attacker can only read the data to be backed up.
-That's still bad but at least the attacker can't take over the server without an additional Docker jailbreak compromise.
-Unlike normal backup scripts which often need read-write access to the whole machine, Attic has read-only access only in this setup.
+Normally you must run your backup scripts as root so that any and all files may be backed up.
+Revetment also requires root but drops the write access and many other root privileges as soon as possible.
+This means that a compromise in the backup software itself is, although still bad, unlikely to damage the server being backed up.

-#### Usage
+### Usage

 #### Setup

-    cp ny-backup-sample.sh my-backup.sh
+    cp my-backup-sample.sh my-backup.sh
     pico my-backup.sh   # choose backup parameters
+    my-backup.sh init

 #### Take a backup